andrea-pollastro/Sudoku/README.md

 # Sudoku solver and Sudoku generator
 Author: Andrea Pollastro

-In the last two years I got passionate about Sudoku game, so I decided to write a Sudoku solver and a Sudoku generator that creates sudoku with unique solution (with the difficulty easy, medium, hard and expert).
+In the last two years I got passionate about Sudoku game, so I decided to write a Sudoku solver and a Sudoku generator that creates sudoku with unique solution (with the difficulty easy, medium, hard).

 # Sudoku solver
 Solving a Sudoku is known to be a NP-complete problem, for this reason to solve a Sudoku I realized a <i>backpropagation algorithm</i> (needed to find all the possible configuration of the grid) accelerated by the <i>constraint propagation</i> technique.